landoyjx/charting_library/.github/ISSUE_TEMPLATE/Data_question.md

 **Symbol**

-What symbol(instrument) your problem related to.
+What symbol(instrument) your problem is related to.